import warnings

 Axial Symmetry#

 For these simulations, we have strict axial symmetry.
 Thus, we should be able to work in cylindrical coordinates.
 This is done by gpe.axial.
 We can use the same experiment, but need to use a different state class.
+The arguments are also a little different, so we subclass the experiment to overload state_args.

 import gpe.axial